Are you a reader? Are you interested in the history of literacy? If so, this blogpost is for you!

 Exploring Porto’s History

 The tour is designed for all ages, it’s an interactive and engaging way to discover the history, culture, and hidden gems of Porto.
 You’ll learn fascinating facts about the city, solve riddles, and most importantly, have lots of fun!
-This tour is perfect for families, friends, and solo travelers who want to explore the city in a unique and exciting way.
+This tour is perfect for families, friends, and solo travellers who want to explore the city in a unique and exciting way.

 As you follow the tour, you’ll explore the historic places of Porto.
 You’ll discover some of the neighborhood’s most iconic landmarks, such as the Torre dos Clérigos, Estação de São Bento and Livraria Lello!